ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 This is because every natural number is comparable to every other natural number using the `≤` relation.

-## How Can A Computer Determine the *"Happens Before"* Relation?
+## How Can a Computer Determine the *"Happens Before"* Relation?

 This question relates to clocks - specifically ***Logical Clocks***

-> A logical clock is a very unusual type of clock because it can neither tell us the time of day, nor how large the interval is between two events.
+> A logical clock is a very unusual type of clock because it can neither tell us the time of day, nor how large a time interval has elapsed between two events.
 > All a logical clock can do is tell us the order in which events occurred.

 ### Lamport Clocks

 The simplest type of logical clock is a ***Lamport Clock***.
-In its most basic form, this is simply a counter used to assign a numerical value to an event.
+In its most basic form, this is simply a counter assigned to an event.
 The way we can reason about Lamport Clock values is by knowing that:

 ```
   if A -> B then LC(A) < LC(B)
 ```

-In other words, if is true that event `A` happened before event `B`, then we can be certain that the Lamport Clock value of `A` will be smaller than the Lamport Clock value of `B`.
+In other words, if it is true that event `A` happened before event `B`, then we can be certain that the Lamport Clock value of `A` will be smaller than the Lamport Clock value of `B`.

-It is not important to know the absolute Lamport Clock value of an event, because outside the context of the *"happens before"* relation this value is meaningless.
+It is not important to know the absolute Lamport Clock value of an event, because outside the context of the *"happens before"* relation, this value is meaningless.
 And even in the context of the *"happens before"* relation, we must have at least two events in order to compare their Lamport Clock values.

 In other words, Lamport Clocks mean nothing in themselves, but are consistent with causality.